tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 * Firebase is fast.
 I built two versions of the same app, in the [MEAN stack](https://crudiest-movies.firebaseapp.com/#/movies) and in [Firebase](https://crudiest-firebase.firebaseapp.com/#/movies).
 Open each and you'll see that the Firebase version loads the movies array faster.
 Add some movies and see if you notice a difference in speed.
 * Firebase is [free for limited accounts](https://www.firebase.com/pricing.html).

-If you know how to use Firebase, you can develop single-page apps (SPAs) faster and with less code than an SQL or MongoDB backend requires.
+If you know how to use Firebase, you can develop single-page apps (SPAs) faster and with less code than with an SQL or MongoDB backend.
 That said, in learning Firebase I've often gotten stuck for hours or days on what should have been simple.
-The [AngularFire documentation](https://www.firebase.com/docs/web/libraries/angular/) is good but not as complete as I would like.
 I started making notes so that I wouldn't forget stuff.
-The notes grew to be this document.
+The notes grew into this document.
 The next section should save you days in learning Firebase!

 ## The Most Confusing Parts of Firebase